kyegomez/tree-of-thoughts/README.md

 Tree of Thoughts (ToT) is a powerful and flexible algorithm that significantly advances model reasoning by up to 70%.
 This plug-and-play version allows you to connect your own models and experience superintelligence!

-## 🔥 Updates

-- Langchain TOT
-- MonteCarlo
-- A* Search
-- Best First Search

-#### Coming soon!

-- Iterative Depth Search
-- Any search algorithms you like?
-Open an issue 😊

-## Basic Prompts

-No complex implementations, just pass in one of these prompts to your model.
-Head over to `prompts.txt`.

-"Three experts with exceptional logical thinking skills are collaboratively answering a question using the tree of thoughts method.
-Each expert will share their thought process in detail, taking into account the previous thoughts of others and admitting any errors.
-They will iteratively refine and expand upon each other's ideas, giving credit where it's due.
-The process continues until a conclusive answer is found.
-Organize the entire response in a markdown table format.
-The question is..."

 ## Install